 Beer giant Anheuser-Busch InBev (BUD) released its 3Q19 results on Friday.
 With the stock down over 10% at the closing bell, the market reaction tells you what you need to know.
 The short version is that non-existent volume growth and an uptick in costs and income taxes have taken a chunk out of profit.
 Moreover, the company expects that performance to carry on into the final three months of the year.

 Sluggish volume aside, the company did manage to realize a higher global average price for its products.
 In China, the company raised prices by 6% per hectoliter, which was enough to offset the volume decline mentioned above.
-Globally, revenue per hectoliter clocked in 3% higher in 3Q19 year-on-year.
+Globally, revenue per hectoliter clocked in 3% higher in 3Q19 compared to the 2018 period.
 That was enough to see total organic revenue tick up 2.7% after stripping out things like negative foreign currency movements.
-Revenue per hectoliter growth came in at 3.7% over the first nine months of this year.
-Additional 1% organic volume growth on top of that brought total organic revenue growth to 4.8% year-on-year.
+Revenue per hectoliter growth came in at 3.7% over the first nine months of 2019.
+Additional 1% organic volume growth brought total organic revenue growth to 4.8% YOY.

-The shares closed at $81.83 on the New York Stock Exchange yesterday, equivalent to around 18.5x annual earnings.
+The shares closed at $81.83 yesterday, equal to a PE of circa 18.5.
 Call that an earnings yield of 5.4%.
-The annual cash distribution – currently at €1.80 per share (~$2.00 per share at current exchange rates) – points to a dividend yield of 2.45%.
+The annual cash distribution – currently €1.80 per share (~$2.00 per share at current exchange rates) – points to a dividend yield of 2.45%.

 Furthermore, as consumers in emerging markets get wealthier, the scope for price increases rises too.
 That produces a decent runway in which to grow volume/price and therefore revenue.
-(All things being equal the company can then convert that top line growth to bottom line net profit, thus adding real growth to that 2.45% annual dividend).
+All things being equal, the company can then convert that top line growth to bottom line net profit, thus adding real growth to that 2.45% annual dividend.

 Finally, the post-dividend cash situation.
-As it stands, cash dividend payments up around $5,000m a year of company profit.
-That leaves around $4,000m left over.
+As it stands, cash dividend payments take up around $5b a year of company profit.
+That leaves around $4b left over.
 In order to meet its 2x EBITDA debt target, the company needs to throw the entirety of that figure at debt reduction.
 I have net debt at around 4x EBITDA right now, so there is still some way to go.
 On its own, debt reduction is worth a small amount of growth to the bottom line through reduced interest expense.
 Surplus cash can then eventually be used for higher returning endeavors once debt is down to the desired level.
 Throwing all those points together should give the stock a decent shot at double-digit returns from today’s price.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!